nuxeo/doc.nuxeo.com-content/src/retention-management/index.md

 An audit trail (or audit log) provides the full history of a document from its creation until its disposal.

-The Nuxeo Retention Management addon provides an audit system for both the original record and associated metadata file to account for:
+The Nuxeo Retention Management add-on provides an audit system for both the original record and associated metadata file to account for:

 - Initial capture and storage of the record object and metadata.